v 3.7.web 2025

 Chuck Grau observed the constructivist influence on these unusual, early Soviet pieces, and noted they also appear in the (itself constructivist) poster for Chess Fever, a 1925 Soviet film.

-Constructivism is an Russian art movement, influenced by cubism.
+Constructivism is a Russian art movement, influenced by cubism.
 The constructivists thought...

 Art was to be built... the artist became an engineer wielding tools, instead of a painter holding a brush... they thought that art should reflect the industrial world and that it should be used as a tool in the Communist revolution.